theyo-tester/docker-ie8/README.md

 2. **Configuration:**
    - Adapt the `compose.yml` file: For example, change the volume folders and network settings according to your needs.
+   - Check also the docu from the [docker-baseimage-gui](https://github.com/jlesage/docker-baseimage-gui) repo.
+All options available there should also apply here.

 3. **Build the Image:**
    - Run `docker compose build`.
 Make sure it finishes completely.